jordancccac/fall21python2_jc/icon_readme.md

       by the number 1 (on) and unshaded blocks are represented by the number 0 (off).

-      Python will read in 100 bits of data (i.e. the 10x10 grid) that are in a data structure, likely to be a 2-dimensional list.
+      Python will read in 100 bits of data (i.e. the 10x10 grid) that are in a data structure, likely in a dictionary format; the keys will be row numbers, which can help keep the user organized when entering the data; the values will be a list of numbers (e.g. {'Row 1': [1,0,0,1,1]}.

       To transform the data into an image, Python will print a single character (e.g. an asterik-*-) for every bit that is the number 1 and will print nothing for all the 0 bits.

       There is no user interface; the user will hard-code in the data bits, which will be written to a file to be saved to memory to avoid having to re-type in the data any time the user wants to run the program.
-      The file type will likely be a CSV.
+      The file type will be a JSON file.

  ## Part C: Icon